MPDL/rdmo-plugins-maus/README.md

 # rdmo-plugins-maus

-This repo implements three plugins for Software Management Plan (SMP) projects in [RDMO](https://github.com/rdmorganiser/rdmo):
+This repo implements four plugins for Software Management Plan (SMP) projects in [RDMO](https://github.com/rdmorganiser/rdmo):

 * a README export plugin, which creates a README.md file with the data in an SMP project
 * a CITATION export plugin, which creates a CITATION.cff file with the data in an SMP project